wyounas/wyounas.github.io/_posts/2025-12-23-how-to-help-santa-claus-concurrently.md

 categories:  [puzzles, concurrency]
 ---

-I came across the Santa Claus puzzle [^1], which is stated as follows:
+I came across the Santa Claus concurrency puzzle [^1], which is stated as follows:

 > Santa Claus sleeps at the North Pole until awakened by either all of the nine reindeer or by a group of three out of ten elves: He performs one of two indivisible actions:
 >